You know it’s important to regularly communicate with your email audience.

 Don’t underestimate the power of a follow-up message.
-Whether your following up with pictures from a recent event or connecting with new customers who signed up for your email list — a follow up email can help turn a new visit into a repeat customer, and a repeat customer into one of your most vocal fans.
+Whether you’re following up with pictures from a recent event or connecting with new customers who signed up for your email list — a follow-up email can help turn a new visit into a repeat customer, and a repeat customer into one of your most vocal fans.

 18. Thank you